Jennifer Wexton: Immigration

 Wexton supports expanding the federal seasonal agricultural worker visa program and the H-1B visa program.

 Labor rights

 Wexton supports making it easier for workers to unionize.
 She criticized the Trump administration for not enforcing federally mandated workplace protections during the coronavirus pandemic.

 LGBT rights

 In January 2019, Wexton hung a transgender pride flag outside her office to show her support for the transgender community.
-In February 2021, Wexton tweeted in support of Marie Newman, who has a transgender daughter, after Newman received transphobic attacks from Marjorie Taylor Greene for hanging a transgender flag outside her office as the House passed the Equality Act.
+In February 2021, Wexton tweeted in support of Marie Newman, who has a transgender daughter, after Newman received criticism from Republican representative Marjorie Taylor Greene for hanging a transgender flag outside her office as the House passed the Equality Act.

 Electoral history

 Personal life

 Wexton married Andrew Wexton in 2001.
 They have two sons.

-Wexton is an aunt of a transgender child.
+In April 2023, Wexton announced that she had been diagnosed with Parkinson's disease.
+In September of that year, she announced that her diagnosis had been changed to progressive supranuclear palsy, which is often misdiagnosed as Parkinson's disease at early stages.
+The condition has affected Wexton's mobility, her hearing, and her ability to speak.
+In May 2024, Wexton started using a text to speech app for delivering her speeches on the floor of the House.